Disclaimer: As an Amazon Associate we earn from qualifying purchases on the links to books on this page.

 Dealing with Ripoff Reports and unfounded accusations

 The scenario – you search your name on Google.
 On page one there’s a negative site claiming that you are a fraud, a con artist, a liar or similar.
 How do you deal with this to avoid inflaming the situation?
 We receive a lot of queries from victims alleging defamation and cyberbullying on a site called Ripoff Report, and asking us to try and remove the posts from Google search results.
 Sadly, there is currently no legal method of achieving this.
-Ripoff Report refuse to remove reports, and unless there’s a case of copyright infringement there aren’t really any grounds to submit a take-down notice to Google – unless you have a court order.
-So far, there are no reported cases of successful litigation in the public domain against this firm which have resulted in such a court order.
+Ripoff Report refuses to remove reports, and unless there’s a case of copyright infringement there aren’t really any grounds to submit a takedown notice to Google – unless you have a court order.
+So far, there are no reported cases of successful litigation in the public domain against this firm that has resulted in such a court order.

 However, there are ways to ensure the alleged defamation or cyberstalking doesn’t reach page one of Google search results.

 For “name” searches – which is typically what our clients are most concerned about – the following sites will always rank better than Ripoff Report: